Q&A on Disability Discrimination in Education Under Federal Law

 Q: What types of services are required for students with disabilities in elementary and secondary schools?

-A: School districts are required to provide a free appropriate education to students with disabilities based on their individualized educational needs.
-The services may include special education and related aids and services such as physical therapy, as well as modifications to the regular education program including adjustments in test taking procedures and adjustments to rules regarding absences when a student's absences are due to a disability.
+A: School districts must provide a free appropriate education to students with disabilities based on their individualized educational needs.
+The services may include individual education and related aids and services such as physical therapy, as well as modifications to the regular education program including adjustments in test-taking procedures and adjustments to rules regarding absences when a student's absences are due to a disability.